aditya-joglekar/FS02_Scoring_Toolkit/README.md

     }
 ```

 ## Author
   * Aditya Joglekar, CRSS, UT-Dallas, 2020

   please feel free to reach out at FearlessSteps@utdallas.edu for any queries regarding this repository or the challenge.

 ## License
 This toolkit is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 See  LICENSE for more details

 ## Acknowledgements
-This project was supported in part by  AFRL  under  contractFA8750-15-1-0205, NSF-CISE Project 1219130, and partially by the University of Texas at Dallas from the Distinguished University Chair in Telecommunications Engineering held by J.H.
-L. Hansen.
+This project was supported in part by AFRL under contract FA8750-15-1-0205, NSF-CISE Project 1219130, and partially by the University of Texas at Dallas from the Distinguished University Chair in Telecommunications Engineering held by J.H.L.
+Hansen.
 We would also like to thank Tatiana Korelsky and the National Science Foundation (NSF) for their support on this scientific and historical project.